radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/alert-management-overview.md

 ![image description](images/delete.png)

-A notification will appear to confirm that you would like to delete the selected alert.
+A notification displays to confirm that you would like to delete the selected alert.
 Select **Delete** to proceed and delete the alert.

 ![image description](images/confirm-delete.png)